-Defiance is a rich and affecting novel about the far-reaching effects of the choices people make in wartime; about silent shame; what it means to lose your home, your country and your sense of identity by the Finlandia Prize-nominated author of The Place Where Four Roads Meet.
+A rich and affecting novel about the far-reaching effects of the choices people make in wartime, and what it means to lose your home, your country and your sense of identity.

 Tommi Kinnunen (b.
 1973) is a Finnish language and literature lecturer from north-eastern Finland.
 His debut novel Where Four Roads Meet (2014) was a stunning critical and sales success, with translation rights sold to 14 countries within its first year.
 His second novel The Light Behind the Eyes (2016) was shortlisted for the Finlandia Fiction Prize in 2016 and immediately topped Fin-land’s bestseller lists.
 The Glass River (2018), his much-anticipated third novel, became a pre-publication bestseller.
 He lives with his family in Turku, Finland.